Ygallo/aqua-kids/README.md

 - As a User I want to easily Log in and out of the account so that I can have access to my account when needed.
 - As a User I want to be able to recover my password in case of forgetting it so that I can access my account.
 - As a User I want to receive an email confirmation on account registration so that I can verify that my account registration was successful.
-- As a User I want to personalize my user profile so that I can **view my purchase history, and save my contact details, my dependant details and payment details **.
+- As a User I want to personalize my user profile so that I can view my purchase history, and save my contact details, my dependant details and payment details.
+- As a User I want to add/ edit and delete students to my profile so that I can have updated information on the dependants taking course at the time.

 #### Sorting and Searching

-- As a User I want to sort the list of available courses so that I can easily identify all the courses available by type and level.
+- As a User I want to sort the list of available courses so that I can easily identify all the courses available by their description.
 - As a User I want to Search for a course type so that I can select a specific type of course.
-- As a User I want to search for a course level so that I can select a specific level for the course.
+- As a User I want to search for a courses days so that I can select a specific day for the course.
 - As a User I want to easily see the course I was searching for and the number of results so that I can verify if the course I want is available.

 #### Purchasing and Checkout

 - As a User I want to easily select the course I want to purchase so that I can so I make sure I don't select the wrong course.
 - As a User I want to view the course to purchase in my cart so that I can verify the information on the course I have selected.
+- As a User I want to select a course for the student so that I can confirm the student details and who will be taking the course.
 - As a User I want to view my order confirmation so that I can verify all details are correct.
 - As a User I want to receive an email confirming the purchase so that I can keep a record of my purchased course.
 - As a User, I want to see the course availability so I can know if there are places left on the course I want to purchase.